Skip to Content

 What to drink in New Orleans: I recommend trying a few New Orleans staple cocktails such as the Hurricane (named long before Hurricane Katrina), Sazerac (where I was given the original Sazerac recipe), Hand Grenade and Shark Attack.
 You can walk from bar to bar with drinks here too, they give you plastic cups for that purpose.

 Jackson Square is a beautiful city park in the heart of the French Quarter anchored by St Louis Cathedral.
 It boasts lovely statues and a water fountain.
-It’s edged with local artists, street musicians, tarot card readers, and art vendors selling their wares and providing a fantastic vibe.
+It’s edged in historic buildings housing small stores and local artists, street musicians, tarot card readers, and art vendors selling their wares creating a fantastic vibe.

 I love this photo (below) that I took in Jackson Square.
 Notice the jazz band on the balcony while all the vendors and artists sit below and groups of visitors stand drinking it all in.
 Classic New Orleans!

-At the opposite end of the historic Saint Louis Cathedral is legendary Café Du Monde, on the corner of Decatur Street and St Ann.
+At the road end, opposite the historic Saint Louis Cathedral is legendary Café Du Monde (#8 below), on the corner of Decatur Street and St Ann.

 The NOMA is the city’s oldest art museum.
 It has an excellent collection of contemporary and modern art pieces from around the globe.